-The Council recognises a provision for future expenditure of uncertain amount or timing when:

-- there is a present obligation (either legal or constructive) as a result of a past event, - it is probable that expenditures will be required to settle the obligation; and - a reliable estimate can be made of the amount of the obligation.
+The Council recognises a provision for future expenditure of uncertain amount or timing when there is a present obligation (either legal or constructive) as a result of a past event, it is probable that expenditures will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.
 Provisions are not recognised for future operating losses.
 Provisions are measured at the present value of the expenditures expected to be required to settle the obligation using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the obligation.
+The increase in the provision due to the passage of time is recognised as an interest expense and is included in "finance costs".